Major European Electronics Company has Duplicated Celani Cell

 All I can say is that is exciting news and evidence that Celani’s open sourced LENR strategy is paying off.
 I imagine there’s a lot more replication going but we aren’t hearing about it yet.
 Hopefully this is the beginning of a major LENR boom that will produce an energy revolution comparable to the computer revolution that came out of Silicon Valley in the 1970s and 80s.

-- stmicroelectronics cold fusion
+- cell duplication in cold fusion